mihtmo/weatherblanket/README.md

 # weatherblanket
 Weather visualization webpage using React

 Sorry that this ReadMe is blank for now!
-I'm just getting started on this new version, and I'll update this soon.
+This new version is barely off the ground, and there's a TON of cleanup that needs to happen.
+I'll be making fixes soon!

 ## TODO:
     - Add year labels on y-axis
     - Store less data in browser
+    - Clean up old code
+    - Add commenting throughout